Reception of the Marvel Cinematic Universe: Representation of women

-The MCU has faced some criticism for its portrayal of women, particularly the lack of female characters in the first three phases of the franchise.
+The MCU has faced criticism for its portrayal of women, particularly the lack of female characters in the first three phases of the franchise.
 Captain Marvel (2019) was the first solo female-led film in the franchise and the 21st film to be released in the franchise.

-Rebecca Wright of Cardiff University has argued that the films are "occasionally marred with a sense of humour that tends toward displays of toxic masculinity and casual misogyny" and that the "female Avengers are still constrained by emotional or romantic responsibility to their colleagues."
+Rebecca Wright of Cardiff University has argued that the films are "occasionally marred with a sense of humor that tends toward displays of toxic masculinity and casual misogyny" and that the "female Avengers are still constrained by emotional or romantic responsibility to their colleagues."
 Gita Jackson of Vice has argued that most female characters in the franchise tend to be arcs centered on "their roles as daughters or as people who can't bear daughters."

+The franchise has also been criticized for repeatedly killing female characters as a plot device for the male characters' story arcs, a trope known as "fridging".

-However, the franchise has also received positive reviews for an increasingly better portrayal of women since phase 4.
+However, the franchise has also received positive reviews for an increasingly better portrayal of women since Phase Four.
 Ben Child of The Guardian has stated that watching the MCU catalog "is an experience in which we can almost see the base point of gender politics shifting before our very eyes."

 LGBT+ representation

-The franchise has been criticised by some as having poor representation of the LGBT+ community, including for a lack of queer characters.
-Avengers: Endgame (2019) the penultimate film of Phase 3, was the first film of the MCU in which a character was portrayed as queer on-screen with an unnamed character portrayed as a grieving gay man in a single scene.
+The franchise has been criticized by some as having poor representation of the LGBT+ community, including for a lack of queer characters.
+Avengers: Endgame (2019) the penultimate film of Phase Three, was the first film of the MCU in which a character was portrayed as queer on-screen, with an unnamed character portrayed by co-director Joe Russo as a grieving gay man in a single scene.
 The 2021 Loki series became the first in which the lead character was portrayed as queer on-screen.

-The franchise has also been criticized for queerbaiting, in particular for hinting at characters being queer and promoting the franchise to the LGBT+ community without depicting those characters being queer on-screen and for heavily promoting the small scenes where characters are confirmed queer instead of dedicating substantial time on-screen to depicting those characters as queer.
+The franchise has also been criticized for queerbaiting, in particular for hinting at characters being queer and promoting the franchise to the LGBT+ community without actually depicting those characters being queer on-screen or by only including queerness in very short scenes.
 In a Swansea University panel, writer Russell T Davies argued that "Loki makes one reference to being bisexual once, and everyone's like, 'Oh my god, it's like a pansexual show.'
 It's like one word... and we're meant to go, 'Thank you, Disney!'"
 At the Thor: Love and Thunder London premiere Q&A, in response to the question "How gay will the film be?" director Taika Waititi exclaimed that it would be "super gay"; some critics and moviegoers who saw the film expressed disappointment that the film, in their view, did not reflect this statement.